Vettejeep/Boulder_County_Home_Prices/README.md

 ### &nbsp;&nbsp;&nbsp;&nbsp;Note that the data can be provided to students for free by the assessor
 ### &nbsp;&nbsp;&nbsp;&nbsp;but since they charge commercial entities for the data, the raw data cannot
 ### &nbsp;&nbsp;&nbsp;&nbsp;be shared here.
+###
+### Please see other projects at: https://github.com/Vettejeep/Data-Analysis-and-Data-Science-Projects